Charles Ng

-Charles Chi-tat Ng (born Ng Chitat) (吳志達; born 24 December 1960) is a convicted Hong Kong-born serial killer who committed numerous crimes in the United States.
+Charles Chi-tat Ng (born Ng Chi-tat) (吳志達; born 24 December 1960) is a Hong Kong-born convicted serial killer who committed numerous crimes in the United States.
 He is believed to have raped, tortured, and murdered between eleven and twenty-five victims with his accomplice Leonard Lake at Lake's cabin in Calaveras County, California, 60 miles (96 km) from Sacramento, between 1983 and 1985.
 After his arrest and imprisonment in Canada on robbery and weapons charges, followed by a lengthy dispute between Canada and the U.S., Ng was extradited to California, tried, and convicted of eleven murders.
-He is currently on death row at San Quentin State Prison.
+He is currently on death row at California Medical Facility.

 Early life

-Charles Ng was born in British Hong Kong, the youngest of three children and only son of a wealthy Hongkonger executive and his wife.
+Charles Ng was born as Ng Chi-tat in British Hong Kong, the youngest of three children and only son of a wealthy Hongkonger executive and his wife.
 As a child, Ng was harshly disciplined and abused by his father.

 As a teenager, he was described as a troubled loner and was expelled from several schools.
 After his arrest for shoplifting at age 15, he went, at his father's insistence, to Bentham Grammar School, a boarding school in North Yorkshire, England.
 Not long after arriving, Ng was expelled for stealing from other students and returned to Hong Kong.

 Ng moved to the United States on a student visa in 1978 and studied biology at the College of Notre Dame in Belmont, California.
 He dropped out after one semester.
 Soon after, he was involved in a hit and run accident, and to avoid prosecution he enlisted in the United States Marine Corps.

 U.S. Marine Corps

 Ng joined the Marines in October 1979 with the help, he claimed, of a recruiting sergeant and false documents attesting to his birthplace as Bloomington, Indiana.
 After less than a year of service, he was arrested by military police for stealing automatic weapons from the Kaneohe Bay base armory.
 Facing court-martial, Ng escaped custody in 1980 and made his way back to northern California, where he met Leonard Lake.

 In 1982, federal authorities raided the mobile home Ng and Lake shared in Ukiah, seizing a large stash of illegal weapons and explosives.
 Lake was released on bond, but he jumped bail and hid at a remote cabin owned by his wife, Claralyn Balazs, in Wilseyville, a community in Calaveras County located in the foothills of the Sierra Nevada.
-Ng was returned to the Marines' custody and pleaded guilty to the charges of theft and desertion.
-Under the terms of his plea deal, he was paroled and dishonorably discharged in 1984 after serving eighteen months in the military stockade at the United States Disciplinary Barracks at Fort Leavenworth, Kansas.
+Ng was captured and returned to Marine custody and pleaded guilty to the charges of theft and desertion.
+Under the terms of this plea deal, he was paroled and dishonorably discharged in 1984 after serving eighteen months in the military stockade at the United States Disciplinary Barracks at Fort Leavenworth, Kansas.